elamaran619/amazon-quicksight-user-guide/doc_source/formatting-a-visual.md

 1. To customize the number of values to show on the axis, type in an integer between 1 and 50\.

 1. Close the **Format Visual** pane by choosing the X icon in the upper\-right corner of the pane\.

+## Customizing a Visual Title<a name="supported-formatting-on-visual-types"></a>

+Use the following list to see which visuals support what type of formatting\.
++ Bar charts \(both horizontal and vertical\) support the following formatting:
+  + Customize, display, or hide title, field labels and data labels
+  + Customize, display, or hide legend \(exception: simple charts without clustering or multiple measures don't show a legend\)
+  + Specify axis range and steps on x\-axis for horizontal bar charts, and on y\-axis for vertical bar charts
+  + Show or hide the “other” category
++ Combo charts support the following formatting:
+  + Customize, display, or hide title, field labels, and data labels
+  + Customize, display, or hide legend \(exception: simple charts without clustering, stacking, or multiple measures don't show a legend\)
+  + Specify axis range on bars and lines
+  + Show or hide the “other” category
++ Geospatial charts \(maps\) support the following formatting:
+  + Customize, display, or hide title and legend
++ Heat maps support the following formatting:
+  + Customize, display, or hide title, legend, and labels
++ Key performance indicators \(KPIs\) support the following formatting:
+  + Customize, display, or hide title
+  + Display or hide trend arrows and progress bar
+  + Customize comparison method as auto, difference, percent \(%\), or difference as percent \(%\)
+  + Customize primary value displayed to be comparison or actual
++ Line charts support the following formatting:
+  + Customize, display, or hide title, field labels, and data labels
+  + Customize, display, or hide legend \(exception: simple charts don't show a legend\)
+  + Specify axis range and steps \(on y\-axis\)
+  + Show or hide the “other” category, except when the x\-axis is a date
++ Pie charts support the following formatting:
+  + Customize, display, or hide title, data labels, and legend
+  + Customize, display, or hide the labels for group/color and value fields
+  + Show or hide the “other” category
++ Pivot tables support the following formatting:
+  + Customize, display, or hide title
+  + Customize, display, or hide the column names for row and value fields
+  + Show or hide the “other” category
++ Scatter plots support the following formatting:
+  + Customize, display, or hide title, legend, field labels, and data labels
+  + Specify axis range \(on x\-axis and y\-axis\)
++ Tabular reports support the following formatting:
+  + Customize, display, or hide title and legend
+  + Customize, display, or hide the column names for group\-by and value fields
+  + Display or hide totals at the top or bottom of the table
++ Tree maps support the following formatting:
+  + Customize, display, or hide title and legend
+  + Customize, display, or hide the labels for group\-by, size, and color fields
+  + Show or hide the “other” category